qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 connection identifier.
 A QUIC flow is identified by a Connection ID.
 This enables QUIC flows to cope with events affecting the 5-tuple, such as NAT rebinding or IP address changes.
-The QUIC connection migration feature, described in more details in {{I-D.ietf-quic-transport}}, is key to migrate a flow from one 5-tuple to another one.
-This migration feature offers the opportunity for QUIC to sustain a connection over multiple paths, but still there is a void to specify simultaneous usage of available network paths for a single connection.
+The QUIC connection migration feature, specified in {{I-D.ietf-quic-transport}}, enables migrating a flow from one 5-tuple to another one, sustaining a connection over multiple network paths.
+Still, there is a void to specify simultaneous usage of available network paths for a single connection.
 Use cases such as bandwidth aggregation or seamless network handovers would be applicable to QUIC, as they are now with Multipath TCP.
-An early performance evaluation of such use cases and a comparison between Multipath QUIC and Multipath TCP may be found in {{MPQUIC}}.
+An performance evaluation of an early solution for such use cases and a comparison between Multipath QUIC and Multipath TCP may be found in {{MPQUIC}}.

+[comment]: # (Define locally visible)

 In this document, we leverage many of the lessons learned from the design of Multipath TCP and the comments received on the first versions